zeppelinos/zos-docs/docs/docs/testing.md

 import { TestApp } from 'zos';
 ```

-And invoke it in the test suite setup, optionally including the path to your `zos.json` file, and a set of options to be used when deploying the contracts (such as `from`, `gas`, and `gasPrice`):
+Then invoke it in the test suite setup, optionally including the path to your `zos.json` file, and a set of options to be used when deploying the contracts (such as `from`, `gas`, and `gasPrice`):
 ```js
 beforeEach(async function () {
   this.app = await TestApp('zos.json', { from: owner })